halevans/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe

-DO!!!
-A link to your hosted working game in the URL section of your Github repository

 ## Description

-???
-Google Tic Tac Toe description ???
+Tic-tac-toe is a game for two players who take turns marking the spaces in a three-by-three grid with X or O.

-The primary aim of the Tic-Tac-Toe game is to put into practice the knowledge of HTML, CSS and JavaScript learned in the SEI programme in Unit 1.
+The primary aim of the Tic-Tac-Toe project is to put into practice the knowledge of HTML, CSS and JavaScript learned in the SEI programme in Unit 1.

 ## Deployment link